Analysis | Why App Store Fees Are Drawing Fire Worldwide

 1. What gamemaker has sued Apple?

-Epic, the maker of Fortnite, sued Apple over the cut it takes from App Store transactions and what Epic claims are antitrust violations.
+Epic Games Inc., the maker of Fortnite, sued Apple over the cut it takes from App Store transactions and what Epic claims are antitrust violations.
 Epic believes it shouldn’t be forced to use Apple’s payment system.
-The iPhone and iPad only come with one digital marketplace for downloading apps and the App Store’s payment system charges up to 30% commissions to developers.
+The iPhone and iPad only come with one digital marketplace for downloading apps and the App Store’s payment system charges developers commission of as much as 30%.
 Epic wants to use its own payment system for its hit video game Fortnite or for Apple to allow alternative App Stores.
 In August 2020, Epic circumvented Apple’s rules and added its own payment system to Fortnite.
 Apple quickly removed the game from the App Store and Epic filed its lawsuit hours later.
 Apple countersued for breach of contract.

 2. What is Epic unhappy about?